-On April 1, 2022, the Company signed a Lease agreement for 14 patented mining claims located in Shoshone County, ID.
-The term of the lease is ten years, the Company may extend the lese for up to two successive terms of 10 years, and so long thereafter as ores or minerals are being developed, mined, processed or marketed on a continuing basis, or when exploration activities have advanced far enough that construction activities related to the start of ore production are expected to commence within two to three years.
-The Company paid a one-time bonus payment of \$12,500 at signing.
-In order to maintain its lease, the Company is required to make monthly lease payments in the amount of \$1000.
+On January 1, 2021, the Company signed a Lease Assignment Agreement for 19 unpatented mining claims located in Mineral County, Montana.
+The term of the lease is ten years and may be extended for up to two successive terms of ten years each, and so long thereafter as ores or minerals from the Leased Premises are being developed, mine, processed or marketed on a continuing basis, or when exploration activities have advanced far enough that construction activities related to the startup of ore production are expected to commence within two to three years.

+Lease In order to maintain its lease, the Company is required to make advance royalty payments as follows: